riot-ci/RIOT/cpu/esp8266/README.md

 </center><br>

-For example, to activate the a SPIFFS drive in on-board flash memory, the makefile of application has simply to add the ```esp_spiffs``` module to ```USEMODULE``` make variable:
+For example, to activate the SPIFFS drive in on-board flash memory, the makefile of application has simply to add the ```esp_spiffs``` module to ```USEMODULE``` make variable:
 ```
 USEMODULE += esp_spiffs
 ```

-Modules can be also be activated temporarily at the command line when calling the make command:
+Modules can also be activated temporarily at the command line when calling the make command:
 ```
 USEMODULE="esp_spiffs" make BOARD=...
 ```